zeitgeistpm/zeitgeist/README.md

 # Zeitgeist: A Prediction Markets Blockchain and Governance Protocol

 Zeitgeist is a decentralized network for creating, betting on, and resolving prediction markets.
-The platform's native currency, the Zeitgeist Token (ZGT), is used to sway the direction of the network, and as a means of last-call dispute resolution.
+The platform's native currency, the ZGE, is used to sway the direction of the network, and as a means of last-call dispute resolution.
 Additionally, Zeitgeist is a protocol for efficient trading of prediciton market shares and will one day become the backbone of the decentralized finance ecosystem